ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 ![ReceiveZdoZcl]({{site.baseurl}}/images/ZigBee/ReceiveZdoZcl.png)

-1. Adapter class will build a list of notification it can receive upon initialization.
-This list contains instance of specific ZigBeeCommand such as DeviceAnnce, ZclReportAttribute.
+1. Adapter class will build a list of notifications it can receive upon initialization.
+This list contains instances of specific ZigBeeCommand such as DeviceAnnce, ZclReportAttribute.
-2. Upon reception a complete frame from the XBee module, the reception thread of the SerialController will call GetBytesFromModule callback of XBeeModule.
+2. Upon reception of complete frame from the XBee module, the reception thread of the SerialController will call GetBytesFromModule callback of XBeeModule.
 3. GetBytesFromModule will parse the XBee part of the frame and check if it’s a response to a command that has been sent (see previous section).
-If not, it will go through the notification list and call the ParseResponse method of each element until 1 accept the frame or none have accepted.
-In that later case the frame will be thrown away.
+If not, it will go through the notification list and call the ParseResponse method of each element until one accept the frame or none have accepted.
+If none have accepted, the frame will be thrown away.
 4. What ParseResponse does is specific to each implementation of the ZigBeeCommand class.
 For example, the ParseResponse method of the DeviceAnnce class will get the 64 bit address (aka MAC address) and 16 bit address and may be more information about the signaled device and then send “device arrival” signal to BridgeRT (note that several classes are used to achieve that, see code for more).

 ### Creating a new ZCL cluster class